Tauriel: Conception and casting

-In 1937 J. R. R. Tolkien published the fantasy novel The Hobbit, whose plot centres on a group consisting of the titular Bilbo Baggins, Gandalf the wizard and thirteen dwarves, who go in search of a treasure guarded by the dragon Smaug.
-During the course of their travels, they enter the black forest of Mirkwood, where they find themselves in the dungeons of the Silvan Elves.
-During the climactic Battle of Five Armies at the end of the story, the dwarves, men and elves band together to fight an army of goblins and wargs.

 Actress Evangeline Lilly, who plays Tauriel, had been a fan of Tolkien since she was 13.

-Although the character Tauriel does not appear in this story, she was created to be the head of the Elven guard by Peter Jackson and his writing partners Philippa Boyens and Fran Walsh (who is also Jackson's wife and producing partner) in order to expand the world of the elves of Mirkwood Forest and to bring another woman to the cast, which is otherwise dominated by men.
+The character Tauriel does not appear in The Hobbit, but was created to be the head of the Elven guard by Peter Jackson and his writing partners Philippa Boyens and Fran Walsh (who is also Jackson's wife and producing partner) in order to expand the world of the elves of Mirkwood Forest and to bring another woman to the cast, which is otherwise dominated by men.
 Tauriel is a Silvan Elf, which means she is of a much lower order than the elves that had previously been seen in The Lord of the Rings film series, and holds a lower social status than characters like Arwen, Galadriel, Elrond, and Legolas.
 A Woodland Elf, her name has been translated as "Forest Daughter."

 In June 2011 Peter Jackson announced that actress Evangeline Lilly, who was known for her portrayal of Kate Austen in the ABC television drama Lost, had been cast in the role.
-Lilly, who had been a fan of Tolkien's books since she was 13, expressed some trepidation at the reaction of Tolkien purists to a character that does not appear in Tolkien's written works, but stated that creating the character for the adaptation was justified: "I believe she is authentic, because Tolkien refers to The Woodland Elves, he just doesn't talk about who they are specifically… [Peter and Fran] know that world so well.
-They’re not going to create a character that is not true to Tolkien's world."
-Nonetheless, following the June 12, 2013 release of the first trailer for the film, some fans expressed dissatisfaction with the creation of a character that did not originate in the source material.
+Lilly had been a fan of Tolkien's books since she was 13.
+Following the June 12, 2013 release of the first trailer for the film, some fans expressed dissatisfaction with the creation of a character that did not originate in the source material.